xuxiaowei-io/gitaly/.gitlab/issue_templates/Support Request.md

 - [ ] Severity realistically set
 - [ ] Clearly articulated what is needed from the Gitaly team to support your request by filling out the _What specifically do you need from the Gitaly team_

-/label ~"Gitaly Customer Issue" ~"group::gitaly" ~"devops::create"
+/label ~"Gitaly Customer Issue" ~"group::gitaly" ~"devops::create" ~"workflow::problem validation"
-/cc @mjwood
+/cc @mjwood @andrashorvath